lndgalante/solutils/README.md

 ##### useTransactionDetails()

-Same as previous method but in a hook form, accepting an `autoTrigger` which by defaults is true to automatically get transaction details.
+Same as previous method but in a hook form, accepts an `autoTrigger` which defaults to `true` to automatically get transaction details.
 Also returns a `getTransactionDetails` method if you need to trigger the method through the UI.

 _Example_